SlugSecurity/site/faqs.md

 <div>{%- include extensions/youtube.html id='8ev9ZX9J45A' title='What is CTF?
 An introduction to security Capture The Flag competitions' -%}</div>

-More information can be found at [CTFD's "What's a CTF?"](https://ctfd.io/whats-a-ctf/).
+More information can be found at [CTFd's "What's a CTF?"](https://ctfd.io/whats-a-ctf/).

 ### How Can I Prepare
 If you're reading this, it means we haven't finished our "Getting Started" page yet.
 In the meantime, you can look into downloading [Kali Linux WSL2](https://www.kali.org/docs/wsl/win-kex/).
 All of our workshops will notify you of any prerequisites that you need and a guide on how to install them.